cblte/dotfiles-old/README.md

 # CBs Dotfiles

+These are my dotfiles.
+Currently (2021-05-31) there are not many files but I try to add more and more over time.
+Feel free to take what you need.
+If you find an error, [please let me know](issues).

 ## What Are Dotfiles?

 Dotfiles are the customization files that are used to personalize your Linux or other Unix-based system.
 You can tell that a file is a dotfile because the name of the file will begin with a period–a dot!
 The period at the beginning of a filename or directory name indicates that it is a hidden file or directory.
 This repository contains my personal dotfiles.
 They are stored here for convenience so that I may quickly access them on new machines or new installs.
 Also, others may find some of my configurations helpful in customizing their own dotfiles.